-Another Oregon company, Abom, manufacturer of, turned to Chang to help develop its next-generation patented self-defogging ski goggles.
+Another Oregon company, Abom, turned to Chang to help develop its next-generation patented self-defogging ski goggles.
 Supported by ONAMI, Chang worked with his collaborator, Dr. Rajiv Malhotra, to develop innovative processes used in the defogging technology as well as a proprietary lens coating material.

 Developing sustainable processes, by reducing energy consumption and achieving higher material utilization, is a guiding principle in Chang’s work.
 One major emphasis is developing a scalable manufacturing process for nanomaterials.